compsocialscience/summer-institute/2025/lingnan/apply.md

 #### Can I apply to more than one Summer Institute location?

 Yes, but not at the same time.
 For example, you can apply to SICSS-Lingnan, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
-However, you cannot have an applications under review at two locations simultaneously.
+However, you cannot have an application under review at two locations simultaneously.

 #### Can I participate in SICSS-Lingnan if I have already participated in SICSS at another location?

 Unfortunately, no. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.

+#### Are travel and accommodation costs covered for participants?

+The Summer Institute is free of cost; however, we do not cover flight tickets or accommodation expenses.
+Participants are expected to arrange and fund their own travel and lodging.
+Accommodation is available on campus, but participants will need to cover the cost themselves.